okionka/RedMatic_wiki/subFlow-within-time.md

 # subFlow within time
 ## introduction
 Sometimes it is needed to only send a message within a specified time frame.
-Example only send a message between 12:00 and 18:00.
+Example only send a message for instance between 12:00 and 18:00.

 For this the following solution exists:
 ![image](https://user-images.githubusercontent.com/12692680/40841302-4740b53c-65aa-11e8-83b7-7dc4e7e1cb03.png)